Intentional Philanthropic Investments (IPI)

 Black Donor Convenings

-Regional meetings of Black Funds in RI, MA, CT to discuss collaboration.
+Regional meetings of Black funds in Rhode Island, Massachusetts and Connecticut to discuss collaboration.

 Giving Boston Research Report Release

-Fall 2018 release of data in Giving Boston Research Report.
-In partnership with the New England Latinos in Philanthropy, The Latino Legacy Fund, Asian American and Pacific Islanders in Philanthropy, The Boston Women’s Fund, and others to produce the first in-depth, cross-racial and gender analysis of donor attitudes and behaviors in the Boston metropolitan area.
+Fall 2019 release of data in Giving Boston Research Report.
+In partnership with the New England Latinos in Philanthropy, The Latino Legacy Fund, Asian American and Pacific Islanders in Philanthropy, The Boston Women’s Fund and others to produce the first in-depth, cross-racial and gender analysis of donor attitudes and behaviors in the Boston metropolitan area.

 Martha’s Vineyard Summer Film and Panel Discussion